marisabrantley/split-landing-page/README.md

 # Split Landing Page Project

-This project shows split screen background images, each with overlays.
+This project shows split-screen background images, each with overlays.
 When hovering the mouse on one side of the split screen, it expands to 75% while the other side reduces to 25%.

 The background images are cupcakes from my favorite cupcake bakery, Sprinkles.
 They show the limited-time cupcakes for early March, 2022.